MinhasKamal/CoolConsoleGames/README.md

 # :alien: Cool Console Games

-1. **16Pebbles**: This game is not complete yet! :D
+#### Simple Console Based Game

+The project contains 6 games-

-2. **3Stones**: It is an interesting game where you place three stones on a board and move them.
+1. **3Stones**: It is an interesting game where you place three stones on a board and move them.
 So that you can align them serially or place against the opponent.

   <div align="center">
   <img src="https://cloud.githubusercontent.com/assets/5456665/12574293/ce1bc424-c42c-11e5-90af-69f4412b03c0.png" height="250" width="210" >